 Special thanks to our 2018 Conference Series Sponsors:

 The Epilepsy Education Exchange is our annual conference held in the greater Philadelphia area.
-The 2018 program was held on October 27th at the Delaware County Intermediate Unit in Morton, PA.
+The 2019 program will be November 2nd at the Delaware County Intermediate Unit in Morton, PA.

 For more information, contact us at 215-629-5003 or email@example.com.